-Ljubljana is a small city full of character and beautiful architecture, which you will be able to discover as we walk around town and see some of Ljubljana’s most famous sights like the Prešeren Square and the Three Bridges.
-We will also pay a visit to Ljubljana Castle which rests on top of a hill in the middle of the old city center.
+Ljubljana is a small city full of character and beautiful architecture, which you will be able to discover as you walk around town and see some of Ljubljana’s most famous sights like the Prešeren Square and the Three Bridges.
+You will also pay a visit to Ljubljana Castle which rests on the top of a hill in the middle of the old city center.
 It even has its own little vineyard!
-To top it off we will finish our tour of Ljubljana with a boat ride on the Ljubljanica River, which will give us a chance to rest our feet and enjoy Ljubljana’s attractions from another perspective.
+To top it off, you will finish the tour of Ljubljana with a boat ride on the Ljubljanica River, which will give you a chance to rest your feet and enjoy Ljubljana’s attractions from another perspective.

-After a cultured and relaxed day in Ljubljana, we’ll head to the Julian Alps, and get involved in some blood pumping activities.
-We will first drive through the beautiful Kranjska Gora, the most popular ski resort in Slovenia, and stop by the freezing cold, crystal clear lake Jasna.
-We’ll head over the Vršič Pass to Bovec, Slovenia’s adventure sports capital.
+After a cultured and relaxed day in Ljubljana, you’ll head to the Julian Alps, and get involved in some blood-pumping activities.
+First, you will drive through the beautiful Kranjska Gora, the most popular ski resort in Slovenia, and stop by the freezing cold, crystal clear lake Jasna.
+You’ll head across the Vršič Pass to Bovec, Slovenia’s adventure sports capital.

-Day three won’t give us much of a chance to get off the adrenaline high of the Soča.
-We’ll start by canyoning in a ravine in the Julian Alps, and climb, jump, and slide through the gorge.
+Day three won’t give you much of a chance to get off the adrenaline high of the Soča river.
+You’ll start by canyoning in a ravine in the Julian Alps, and climb, jump, and slide through the gorge.

-The afternoon will be just a tad more easy-going.
-We’ll first stop at the glacial Lake Bohinj, the largest and one of the most spectacular lakes in Slovenia.
-We’ll then continue to Lake Bled, one of Slovenia’s most famous tourist attractions, and paddleboard our way to the gorgeous Bled Island.
-We’ll take advantage of the remaining sunlight and hike to Ojstrica, an amazing viewpoint above Bled that will put our day three experience in a completely different perspective.
+The afternoon will be just a tad more easygoing.
+You’ll first stop at the glacial Lake Bohinj, the largest and one of the most spectacular lakes in Slovenia.
+You’ll then continue to Lake Bled, one of Slovenia’s most famous tourist attractions, and paddleboard your way to the gorgeous Bled Island.
+You’ll take advantage of the remaining sunlight and hike to Ojstrica, an amazing viewpoint above Bled that will put this day three experience in a completely different perspective.

 Our two days of adventures in Slovenia are followed by a day of culture in Croatia.
-After breakfast, we will head across the border and start our day with a walking tour of Zagreb.
+After breakfast, you will head across the border and start the day with a walking tour of Zagreb.
 You will see some of its most famous attractions like the centuries-old Ban Jelačić Square which is the center of Zagreb’s downtown pedestrian zone.
-We will also stroll through Zagreb’s beautiful Old Town and take a look at the monumental gothic Zagreb Cathedral.
-We will also stop at Zagreb’s lush Botanical Gardens.
+You will also stroll through Zagreb’s beautiful Old Town and take a look at the monumental gothic Zagreb Cathedral.
+You will also stop at Zagreb’s lush Botanical Gardens.

 The Plitvice Lakes National Park is famous for its stunning terraced lakes and the incredible waterfalls that link them.
 A day in the serenity of this natural wonderland will recharge your batteries, and offer up views you won’t be able to stop thinking about for days to come.